JMR825/FinOptima/README.md

 ## Limitations

-- Free API tiers may have request limits.
+* Free API tiers may have sudden provider request rate limits.
-- Predictions are educational and not financial advice.
+* Predictions are educational and do not constitute professional financial advice.
-- LSTM training can be disabled for faster demos.
-- Real-time updates use polling in the first version.
+* Real-time stream data sync updates use polling in the first version instead of WebSockets.

 ## Future scope